 The Department of Defense (DoD) recently announced a crucial initiative that aims to protect Controlled Unclassified Information (CUI) released to government contractors.
 This initiative will roll out in the form of a new cybersecurity certification program called “Cybersecurity Maturity Model Certification” (CMMC).

-- DoD CMMC Webinars by ITGITG holds 6 new webinars regarding every aspect of Cybersecurity Maturity Model Certification in March, April, May, June and August … Read more
+- DoD CMMC, ISO, NIST Webinars by ITGITG holds 6 new webinars regarding every aspect of Cybersecurity Maturity Model Certification in March, April, May, June and August … Read more

 The CMMC will make a significant impact on the industry to ensure that contractors within the US Defense Industrial Base (DIB) meet an appropriate cybersecurity level.